55Builds/Flutter-FFNavigationBar/README.md

 * selectedItemBackgroundColor: The background color for the CircleAvatar widget used to display the selected item's icon (default = blueAccent)
 * selectedItemIconColor: The color for the selected item's icon (default = white)
 * selectedItemLabelColor: The color for the selected item's label (default = black)
+* selectedItemBorderColor: The color for the selected item's border (default = white)
 * unselectedItemBackgroundColor: The background color for unselected items (default = transparent)
 * unselectedItemIconColor: The color for unselected items' icons (default = grey)
 * unselectedItemLabelColor: The color for unselected items' icons (default = grey)